avbentem/airtime-calculator/README.md

 - `<parameters>` is a comma-separated list, and defines:

-  - the payload size, taken from the first integer value
+  - the application payload size, taken from the first integer value
-  - the header size, taken from the second integer value
+  - the LoRaWAN overhead size, taken from the second integer value
   - the coding rate, taken from one of `cr45`, `cr46`, `cr47`, `cr48`
   - experimental: one or more [MAC commands](./src/lora/MacCommands.ts), like `LinkAdrReq`